MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 ## Policies overview report

-Cloud App Security lets you export a policies overview report showing aggregated alert metrics per policy to help you monitor, understand, and customize your policies to better protect your organization.
+Defender for Cloud Apps lets you export a policies overview report showing aggregated alert metrics per policy to help you monitor, understand, and customize your policies to better protect your organization.

 To export a log, perform the following steps: